AdeoyePhillips/Quidax_QA/README.md

 2. Improve XSS protection in the Single Input Field.
 3. Fix calculation logic for decimal inputs in the Multiple Input Field.
 4. Implement proper error handling for empty and invalid inputs.
-5. Improve the Multi Select List Demo to handle deselection correctly and display all selected options.
+5. Improve the Multi-Select List Demo to handle deselection correctly and display all selected options.
 6. Consider adding labels, error messages, and user-friendly placeholders as suggested in the recommendations document.